opencrvs/infrastructure/charts/opencrvs-services/README.md

         <tr>
             <td>data_seed.enabled</td>
             <td>true</td>
-            <td>Seed data as post-install step is executed only once while `helm install`.
-In some cases when data is already seeded, for example upgrade. **Note**: default user and password is used for data seeding, the job will fail on database with non-default data.</td>
+            <td>Seed data as post-install step which is executed only once while `helm install`. **Note**: default username and password is used for data seeding. **If you need to seed data again, use one-time jobs instead.</td>
         </tr>
         <tr>
             <td>dashboards.use_default_credentials</td>